GJZwiers/regexpress/README.md

 const regex = rxp.buildRegex(regexData, settings); -> /one.+two.+three/
 ```

-Regexpress can be helpful in scenarios where you want to match data coming in a high variety of different notations but with similar meaning.
+Reno can be helpful in scenarios where you want to match data coming in a high variety of different notations but with similar meaning.
 Suppose you want to match volume data which can come as either a single value, a min-max range or a limit value (e.g. > 100).
-With Regexpress you can declare a list of templates for each of these:
+With Reno you can declare a list of templates for each of these:

  ```javascript
     const settings = {